AtharvaDhavale/Beam-Analysis-for-a-Moving-load/README.md

-# Beam Analysis under Two-Point Moving Loads (PyQt5 Desktop App)
+# Beam Analysis with Moving Loads (PyQt5 Desktop App)

 This Python application provides an interactive graphical user interface (GUI) to analyze simply supported beams subjected to two-point moving loads.
 Built with **PyQt5** and **Matplotlib**, it calculates support reactions, shear force, and bending moment values, and plots their respective diagrams.